Bangkit-2023-Habibul-Quran/Cloud-HabibulQuran/README.md

        ```

 # Library
-Libraries used for developing NusaL :
+Libraries used for developing Habibul Quran :
 * ExpressJs
 * Express-session
 * Mongoose